openmediavault/openmediavault-docs/features.rst

 ----
 **General settings:** Change |webui| listening port, SSL and force SSL.
 Change admin password

-**Notification system:** Integrated into several services in the form of email using postfix [1]_ backend as MTA, these include scheduled tasks, services monitoring, SMART, MDADM and cron-apt.
+**Notification system:** Integrated into several services in the form of email using Postfix [1]_ backend as MTA, these include scheduled tasks, services monitoring, SMART, MDADM and cron-apt.
 Since |omv| 3.0 is possible to add also third party notification systems by using scripts, more information `here <https://github.com/openmediavault/openmediavault/blob/master/deb/openmediavault/usr/share/openmediavault/notification/sink.d/README>`_ and real example on how to use it `here <https://forum.openmediavault.org/index.php/Thread/14919-GUIDE-Use-Telegram-as-notification-service/>`_.

-**Network configuration:** The web interface provides configuration options for ethernet, wifi (only WPA/WPA2 supported), bond and vlan interfaces.
+**Network configuration:** The web interface provides configuration options for ethernet, WiFi (only WPA/WPA2 supported), bond and vlan interfaces.
 This also includes a panel for firewall configuration.

 **Certificates:** Create or import existing SSL and SSH certificates.
-This certificates can by used for securing the webUI or SSH access.
+This certificates can by used for securing the |webui| or SSH access.
 Plugins can use the backend framework to select the available certificates.

 **Power Management:** Scheduled power management for hibernation (s5), suspend (s3), shutdown and/or reboot.

-**Service Discovery:** Using avahi-daemon [2]_ is possible to announce the following services SAMBA, NFS, AFP, FTP, web admin panel, to any Linux desktop with file browser that supports it (GNOME, KDE or XFCE for example).
-OS X can recognise AFP and SAMBA services in the Finder sidebar.
+**Service Discovery:** Using avahi-daemon [2]_ is possible to announce the following services Samba, NFS, AFP, FTP, web admin panel, to any Linux desktop with file browser that supports it (GNOME, KDE or XFCE for example).
+OS X can recognise AFP and Samba services in the Finder sidebar.
 To announce SMB to windows clients, samba uses NetBios, not avahi.

 **Scheduled Tasks:** Based on cron the webUI can define tasks for running specific commands or custom scripts at certain time or regular intervals.